What foods do I avoid on the gluten–free diet?

 How can I tell if a food is gluten–free?

 A product labeled “gluten-free”, “no gluten” or “without gluten” is the fastest and easiest way to spot a gluten-free product.
-Manufactures can use these terms if they comply with the FDA rule of “gluten-free”.
+Manufacturers can use these terms if they comply with the FDA rule of “gluten-free”.
 However, the FDA is unable to check every single label and sometimes mistakes are made so check the ingredient list as well if there is a “gluten-free” claim on the label.

 Another way to tell if a product contains gluten is to read the allergen statement on packaged foods.
 The FDA food allergen labeling law requires food companies to label all foods that have wheat or contain wheat products.
 The allergen statement is found at the end of the ingredient list on packaged foods; if it says “contains wheat”, this means it has gluten and it’s unsafe.

 The food labeling law does NOT apply to barley, rye, or oats.
 This means if the allergen statement does not include wheat, you need to continue reading through the ingredient list for the other sources of gluten described above.
-If you don’t see any of those words in the ingredient list, then the food is most likely a safe food.
+If you don’t see any gluten-containing ingredients in the ingredient list, then the food is most likely a safe food.